-The preliminary on-going test work at RDi indicated that a sequential flotation process will be able to produce lead and zinc concentrates.
-In the absence of current test work, mill records can be considered as indicative of the metallurgical recoveries and concentrate grades that can be obtained from the mineralized material from the same locations that were processed historically.
+The preliminary test work at RDi indicated that a sequential flotation process will be able to produce lead and zinc concentrates.
+Testing is on-going, and further optimization through locked-cycle testing on both Pb and Zn concentrate streams will work to further improve the above data obtained through open-cycle testing, as well as establish a process flowsheet.
+In the absence of current test work, historic mill records can be considered as indicative of the metallurgical recoveries and concentrate grades that can be obtained from the mineralized material from the same locations that were processed historically.